How to help children in the Middle East

 Explore UNICEF's work in the Middle East

-UNICEF programming in the Middle East region reaches vulnerable children and families in Iran, Iraq, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, State of Palestine, Syria, Türkiye (Turkey), United Arab Emirates and Yemen.
+UNICEF programming in the Middle East region reaches vulnerable children and families in Iran, Iraq, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Syria, Türkiye (Turkey), United Arab Emirates and Yemen.

 UNICEF in Syria